-Adjust racks to upper and middle positions; preheat oven to 450 degrees.
+Adjust racks to top and middle positions and preheat oven to 450 degrees.
 Wash and dry all produce.
 Halve potatoes lengthwise.
-Toss potatoes, a large drizzle of olive oil, Herbes de Provence, salt, and pepper on a baking sheet.
-Arrange potatoes cut sides down.
+Toss on a baking sheet with a large drizzle of olive oil, Herbes de Provence, salt, and pepper; arrange cut sides down.

 Halve, peel, and thinly slice shallot.
 Toss on a piece of foil with a drizzle of olive oil, half the vinegar, salt, and pepper.
-Tightly seal into a packet and place on baking sheet with potatoes.
+Cinch into a packet and place on baking sheet with potatoes.
 Roast on middle rack until tender, about 30 minutes.

 Meanwhile, trim and halve Brussels sprouts.
 Toss on a separate baking sheet with a large drizzle of oil, salt, and pepper.
 Arrange cut sides down and roast on top rack until tender and slightly crispy, 15-20 minutes.

 Pat steak dry with paper towels; season all over with salt and pepper.
-Heat 1 TBSP olive oil in a large pan over medium-high heat.
-Add steak and cook until browned on first side, 4-7 minutes.
+Heat a drizzle of olive oil in a large pan over medium-high heat.
+Add steak and cook until browned on first side, 3-6 minutes.
 Flip and add 1 TBSP butter to pan.
-Cook until steak reaches desired doneness, 4-7 minutes more.
-Turn off heat; remove from pan and set aside to rest.
+Cook until steak reaches desired doneness, 3-6 minutes more.
+Turn off heat; transfer to a cutting board to rest.

 Heat a drizzle of olive oil in same pan over medium-high heat.
 Add cherries and cook until slightly softened, about 30 seconds.
-Stir in preserves, demi-glace, ¼ cup water, and remaining vinegar.
+Stir in preserves, demi-glace, ¼ cup water (⅓ cup for 4 servings), and remaining vinegar.
 Simmer until thickened, 3-5 minutes.
 Turn off heat.
 Stir in 1 TBSP butter and any resting juices from steak.
 Season with pepper.

-Toss together roasted Brussels sprouts and shallot (and any juices).
+Toss together roasted Brussels sprouts and shallot (along with any juices).
 Thinly slice steak against the grain.
-Divide Brussels sprouts, potatoes, and steak between plates.
+Divide veggies, steak, and potatoes between plates.
 Top steak with sauce and serve.